 Après Bath Happiness, or Just a Dog Trying to Get Dry?

 Anybody who has given a dog or bath, walked a dog in the rain, or let a dog splash in the lake knows a dog's first action after getting wet is often to shake all that water off.
+Ever wondered why dogs after bath, shake themselves so hard?
 It's an instinctive action to help your pup dry herself off and avoid the chills.
 It might be easy to assume all that commotion after a bath is about happiness, but biologically speaking it might simply be an effort to stay warm.
 Of course, a good dog towel goes a long way.

 Is Post-Bath Happiness Actually a Case of the Itchy-Scratchies?